zionmatthews/WeatherSystem/README.md

 "T" To make it snow and to turn it off (BluePrint)

-To make it automatic rain.
+To make it automatically rain.
 Drag the weather effect c++ class into the scene.

-To make it auomatic snow.
+To make it automatically snow.
 Drag the weather snow c++ class into the scene.